-Government consults on data on land control
+MHCLG call for evidence on data on land control

 HM Land Registry (HMLR) says it is committed to registering all publicly owned land by 2025 and says it aims to achieve comprehensive registration by 2030.
 However, it finds data on the control of land limited.

 The government’s aim is to improve the ability of local communities to play an informed role in the development of their neighbourhoods and support the government’s efforts to encourage more companies to enter the housebuilding market.

-Government considers better data on land ownership and control essential to achieve its vision, improve the development process and increase the public’s understanding of who exercises control over land.
+The government considers better data on land ownership and control essential to achieve its vision, improve the development process and increase the public’s understanding of who exercises control over land.

 The proposed increases in the transparency of contractual arrangements used to control the buying or selling of land may concern some beneficiaries of such arrangements.

-We encourage those with an interest in this matter to respond directly or send your comments to firstname.lastname@example.org by 24 August so that they can be considered for the Law Society’s response.
+We encourage those with an interest in this matter to respond directly or send your comments to firstname.lastname@example.org by 24 August so that they can be considered for our response.